-Dissertation Oral Defenses are held in the Autumn term and Spring term.
-Only for reasons of very exceptional urgency, according to criteria established by the Faculty Committee on the Doctoral Degree, and upon recommendation by the candidate's Dissertation Advisor and the Office of the Provost, can a Dissertation Oral Defense be scheduled during the Summer term.
-For further information, please review the "Criteria for Scheduling Summer Dissertation Oral Defense" obtainable from the ODS website.
+Dissertation Oral Defenses are normally held in the Autumn term and Spring term.
+Upon recommendation by the candidate's Dissertation Advisor and full Oral Defense Committee, a

+Dissertation Oral Defense may be scheduled during the Summer term.
+For further information, please review the "Criteria for Scheduling Summer Dissertation Oral Defense" obtainable from the ODS website..

 Please note: Students who hold their Dissertation Oral Defense during the Autumn semester will be eligible for, at the earliest, a February degree date.
 Students who hold their Dissertation Oral Defense in the Spring semester will be eligible for, at the earliest, a May degree date.

 ODS will inform the candidate when they have been cleared to schedule their Dissertation Oral Defense and will send the "Ed.D./Ed.D.
 CTAS Application for the Dissertation Defense" form via email.
 This form must be filed with ODS no less than three weeks before the date of the Dissertation Oral Defense.